Also Serving Kingman, Bullhead City, and Mohave County, Arizona

 A T-Bone accident can also be caused by something completely external to both drivers and their vehicles.
 For example, power outages that disable traffic lights can often lead to T-Bone accidents at intersections before temporary stop signs are installed.
 In such cases, a municipality or police department may bear some fault and liability.

 If you’ve been involved in a T-Bone accident, you should engage a lawyer before your insurance company resolves your claim.
-Call any of our offices to schedule a free consultation.
+Call 602-535-1900 to schedule a free consultation with a Phoenix T-Bone truck accident lawyer.